The Centre for Spiritual and Cultural Advancement (CSCA)

-The Centre for Spiritual and Cultural Advancement (CSCA), an important community based project of WORDE in the UK, celebrated its launch with His Royal Highness the Prince of Wales at a gala event entitled “Spirituality in Action” at the Old Trafford stadium in Manchester, England.
+The Centre for Spiritual and Cultural Advancement (CSCA), a community-based project of WORDE in the UK, celebrated its launch with His Royal Highness the Prince of Wales at a gala event entitled “Spirituality in Action” at the Old Trafford stadium in Manchester, England.

-Shaykh Zimmer Salihi, a Kosovan Imam said that it was the Sufi community that helped hundreds of Kosovan refugees settle, and find a welcoming place to pray during the war.
-Several British converts narrated how Sufism – particularly Sufi music, arts and sacred movement- helped them find a deeper meaning in life and turned them away from a life of crime or drugs.
+Shaykh Zimmer Salihi, a Kosovan Imam explained how the British Sufi community helped hundreds of Kosovan refugees settle, and find a welcoming place to pray during the war.
+It is estimated that approximately 50% of Britain’s 1.5 million Muslim population are from Sufi traditions.
+Several British converts narrated how traditional Islamic cultural practices – particularly Sufi music, arts and sacred movement- helped them find a deeper meaning in life and turned them away from a life of crime or drugs.
 The Somali community members explained how Sufi principles of social harmony and its emphasis on traditional Islamic principles of forgiveness and compassion helped them build community resilience against terrorism recruiters.
-HRH expressed profound concern that the saddest consequence of Al Shabab in Somalia was the cultural genocide of their traditions.
-Similarly, a delegation of very senior Pakistani scholars discussed how grassroots community building initiatives deterred their youth from recruiters.
-A group of global dignitaries including Baron Lorn Thyssen- Bornemisza of Switzerland and the Lord Charles Pelham – Earl of Yarborough, spoke about the impact their education in the Sufi way has had in their personal lives.
+Similarly, a delegation of senior Pakistani-British scholars discussed how local community building initiatives deterred their youth from terrorist recruiters.
+Global dignitaries including Baron Lorn Thyssen- Bornemisza of Switzerland and the Lord Charles Pelham – Earl of Yarborough, spoke about the impact principles of Sufism have had in their personal lives.

-The event featured traditional musical performances from the Moroccan Burdah Ensemble, the Naqshbandi Ensemble, and the popular British group, Aashiq ul-Rasul.
+The event also featured traditional musical performances from the Moroccan Burdah Ensemble, the Naqshbandi Ensemble, and the popular British group, Aashiq ul-Rasul.
 Semazen, or traditional Sufi whirlers joined in the celebration as well.
-Shaykh Hisham Kabbani delivered the keynote address, and thanked HRH Prince Charles for his support of mainstream, moderate Muslims.
+WORDE Specialist, Shaykh Muhammad Hisham Kabbani delivered the keynote address, and thanked HRH Prince Charles for his support of mainstream, moderate Muslims.